The Russian government has approved its first full wartime budget that will significantly increase military spending in 2024 as well as boost social spending to shelter the population from the effects of war and sanctions. The draft budget for 2024 will increase military spending 1.7-fold and for th

 At the same time, the budget, which plans to increase spending by 26%, means that high rates are here to stay, otherwise inflation will get out of control.
 And high rates, in turn, make it more expensive for the Ministry of Finance to service existing government debt (the yield of 40% of currently outstanding OFZs is tied to the Central Bank rate) and worsen the conditions for new borrowings.

-This year budget on course for 2% GDP deficit
+This year's budget on course for 2% GDP deficit

 Russian Prime Minister Mikhail Mishustin expects execution of the federal budget by the end of this year with a planned deficit of 2% of GDP.

-"Sustainable focus on positive changes permits expecting execution of the federal budget this year with a deficit at the level of the initial projection of 2% of GDP," he said at a meeting devoted to drafting federal budget for a three-year period.
-According to Economic Development Ministry’s data, "amid this background it is safe to speak about maintaining and even improving of those trends next year," PM added.
+"[A] sustainable focus on positive changes permits expecting execution of the federal budget this year with a deficit at the level of the initial projection of 2% of GDP," he said at a meeting devoted to drafting the federal budget for a three-year period.
+According to the Economic Development Ministry’s data, "amid this background it is safe to speak about maintaining and even improving those trends next year," the PM added.

 Speaking about expenditures, he said that after the advancing period at the beginning of the year they returned to their traditional level and amounted to around RUB2.24 trillion in August.